Pushing Sustainability Forward

 In his paper for the Network For Teaching Entrepreneurship, Acceleration Group’s Research Director, Tom Gold, and Sophia Rodriguez set the stage for identifying, measuring, and solidifying the Entrepreneurial Mindset among today’s youth.
 Read the paper’s introduction below and see the link beneath it for the full paper.

 But how do we assess whether young people are acquiring these crucial skills?
 Until now, there has been little research to guide efforts to accurately measure entrepreneurial mindset.
 During the last several years, the Network for Teaching Entrepreneurship (NFTE) has been working to fill this gap by developing and testing the Entrepreneurial Mindset Index (EMI)—a tool to measure the attitudes, behaviors and beliefs associated with being an entrepreneur.
-The EMI is currently in use with students in the NFTE entrepreneurship program in schools across the United States and abroad.
-This paper presents new findings about the utility, reliability and validity of the EMI, highlighting its potential as an innovative, effective assessment tool in the entrepreneurship education landscape.
+If you’re thinking of starting a bookkeeping business, click here.

 Credentialing Entrepreneurs: How and Why